-- Spray 8-inch cake pans with Baker's Joy and pour batter into pans.
-Bake in 4 layers at 375 degrees for about 20 minutes.
-Cake is done when a toothpick inserted into the center comes about clean.
+- Spray four 8-inch cake pans with Baker's Joy and divide batter evenly between pans.
+Bake 2 pans at time at 375 degrees for about 20 minutes.
+Cakes are done when a toothpick inserted into the center comes about clean.
 Center will be firm to the touch and edges will have pulled away from the pan.

 - Cool cakes in pan for 10 minutes, then turn out onto wire racks and cool completely before icing--about 30 minutes.

 - In a large bowl, cream butter and cream cheese until smooth and fluffy.

 - Add confectioner's sugar and vanilla and beat well until mixture is smooth, scraping down the sides as needed.